The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this recipe for Vegan Almond Flour Maple Cookies with cinnamon, also check out:
+If you're enjoying this Vegan Almond Flour Maple Cookies recipe, also check out:

 • Vegan Cookie Dough Bites